Vaultionizer/vault-docs/docs/pm/srs.md

 ### 1.2 Scope
 The project is going to be realized as an Android App and a Spring Back-End application for the file storage and user-management itself.
-For the scope of this project we decided to realise the proejct as an Android App only, because most users out there have a smartphone that runs this operating system.
+For the scope of this project we decided to realise the project as an Android App only, because most users out there have a smartphone that runs this operating system.

 Planned Subsystems are:
 * User system
-  *
+* File system
-*
+* Space system

 ### 1.3 Definitions, Acronyms and Abbreviations